Skip to main content

 Research

-Collaborative Research: DMREF: Discovery of novel magnetic materials through pseudospin control
+Collaborative Research: DMREF: Discovery of novel magnetic materials through pesudospin control (NSF)

 Materials discovery requires new tools that enable design principles.
 Notable examples are the recent advances in topological materials due to insights from the interplay of topology and symmetry.
 Here we propose to develop pseudospin control as a materials design tool for the discovery new magnetic states and superconductivity.
 The concept of pseudospin describes the two-fold Kramers degeneracy of Bloch electrons that arises at each momentum point k when the product of time-reversal T and inversion I symmetries is present.
 Normally, this pseudospin behaves as spin-1/2 under rotations, which drives much of our understanding of quantum materials, including Cooper pairing in superconductors, Stoner ferromagnetism, and the control of spin by Zeeman fields.
 Our recent work shows, however, for crystals with non-symmorphic space symmetry, the pseudospin can behave very differently than the usually spin-1/2, which can drive novel magnetic states, including altermagnets and odd-parity multipole magnets, and qualitatively alters the superconducting response to magnetic fields.